hashbomb/Token-distribution/README.md

 - Ecological funds 8%

-  Used for token repurchase incentive and ecological expansion, TikiDAO community governance, voting reward
+  Used as token repurchase incentives and for ecological expansion, Tiki DAO community governance, rewards for voting.

 - Sell 12%

-  For the promotion and marketing of HashTiki, NFT will release 20% in the first phase one month after pre-sale, and the remaining tokens will be released to investors linearly over 18 months
+  For the promotion of HashTiki, 20% tokens will be released one month after the NFT pre-sale, and the remaining part will be released linearly to investors over 18 months.

 - Team 8%

-  NFT will be released one month after pre-sale and will be released linearly within three years
+  NFT release starts one month after pre-sale and will be released linearly within three years.

 - NFT holder profit 15%

-  A series of HashTiki NFT holder's benefit award, one month after NFT pre-sale, linear airdrop to NFT holder over five years (the system automatically retrieves the latest holder every 3 months)
+  As benefits for NFT holders, tokens will be airdropped starting one month after NFT pre-sale, releasing linearly over a five-year period (the system automatically updates the latest holders every three months).